susilehtola/OpenOrbitalOptimizer/README.md

-2022-10-12
+2024-02-21

-openorbital: a reusable orbital optimization library
+OpenOrbitalOptimizer: a reusable orbital optimization library

-This is a general library aimed for orbital optimization problems that arise with various methods in quantum chemistry, ranging from self-consistent field methods like Hartree-Fock and density functional theory to more elaborate methods like multiconfigurational self-consistent field theory, orbital-optimized coupled-cluster theory, generalized valence bond theories, etc.
+This is a general library aimed for orbital optimization problems that arise with various methods in quantum chemistry, ranging from self-consistent field (SCF) methods like Hartree-Fock (HF) and density functional theory (DFT) to more elaborate methods like multiconfigurational self-consistent field theory, orbital-optimized coupled-cluster theory, generalized valence bond theories, etc.

-The library splits into two components:

-- liborbopt for direct minimization of the energy via orbital rotation techniques

-- liborbopt-scf for the traditional Roothaan scheme for orbital optimization
+At the moment, the library only does Roothaan-type SCF for HF and DFT calculations, but general algorithms for direct minimization on the Grassmann and Stiefel manifolds are forthcoming.

+The library is open source, licensed under the permissive Mozilla Public License 2.0.